paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/analysis/ISO_19011_Management_Systems_Audit_Checklist.md

 ## References Summary

 This reference list provides complete citations for all sources cited in the ISO 19011 Management Systems Audit of TGA's COVID-19 Vaccine Safety Monitoring Plan implementation.
 References are organised into six categories: Primary Sources (TGA documents, FOI evidence, parliamentary testimony); Standards and Frameworks (ISO, ANAO, OSINT); International Pharmacovigilance Standards; Supporting References; High-Reliability Industry Frameworks; and Data Repositories.
 All URLs were verified as accessible in December 2025.
-Total: 60 nreferences.
+Total: 60 references.

 ---